nunomaia/nunomaia.github.io/_posts/2022/2022-01-01-locate-assembly-aot-type.markdown

  - X++
 ---

 I was experiencing an error in a standard Dynamics 365 F&O class that source code has not available.

-I was experiencing an error in a standard Dynamics 365 F&O class that source code has not available.
 I needed to understand class internal behavior by analyzing source code.

 To decompile a class using [ILSpy](https://github.com/icsharpcode/ILSpy) or [Jet Brains dotPeek](https://www.jetbrains.com/decompiler/) is required to know the assembly file path in the file system.